 Average Monthly Costs

 The average monthly costs for the amateur blogger will run around $175 or so.
-There are also one time fees that you will pay for from time to time, so some months may be higher (usually less) – making it very affordable, even if you are not making much money.
+You will also pay for one-time fees from time to time, so some months may be higher (usually less) – making it very affordable, even if you are not making much money.

 The Professional Blogger (Income of at least $5,000+ a month)